 • during the fall session.

-Since the USE certificate remains valid for 4 years, the autumn retake opens up the prospect of entering a university next year, or even in 2019-2020, to faculties with a shortage of students.
+Since the Unified State Examination certificate remains valid for 4 years, the autumn retake opens up for the graduate the prospect of entering a university next year, or even in 2019-2020 in faculties that have a shortage of students.

-Reading our article today, you thought in time about preparing for the final tests that await you in the 11th grade.
+By reading our article today, you are in time to think about preparing for the final tests that await you in 11th grade.

-Experienced teachers, who have years of effective preparation of graduates for the Unified State Exam, recommend going to the intended goal according to the following algorithm:
+Experienced teachers, who have years of effective preparation of graduates to pass the Unified State Exam, recommend reaching the intended goal using the following algorithm:

-1. Determine which faculty you would like to enter.
+1. Determine which faculty you would like to enroll in.

-2. Find out what compulsory subjects (USE certificates) the university requires from applicants in 2019.
+2. Find out what compulsory subjects (Unified State Examination certificates) the university requires from applicants in 2019.

-4. Step by step repeat all the topics of the school course in subjects, practicing the solution of trial tickets in 2018 and 2019.
+4. Step by step repeat all the topics of the school course in subjects, practicing solving test tickets for 2018 and 2019.

-Unfortunately, practice shows that just a good knowledge of the subject is not enough for the successful passing of the exam.
-It takes practice to solve tasks of a certain type.
-Gaining experience in solving USE tickets while preparing for exams, students form a strategy for completing assignments and gain self-confidence, which is an indispensable assistant in achieving success.
+Unfortunately, practice shows that simply good knowledge of the subject is not enough to successfully pass the Unified State Exam.
+Practice in solving problems of a certain type is required.
+By gaining experience in solving Unified State Exam questions while preparing for exams, students form a strategy for completing tasks and gain confidence in their own abilities, which is an indispensable assistant in achieving success.

-Subscribe to our updates or join our groups on social networks and you will not miss important changes and the latest news about what to expect for 11th grade students at the USE in 2019.
+Subscribe to our updates or join our groups on social networks and you will not miss important changes and the latest news about what 11th grade students should expect at the Unified State Exam in 2019.

-We also offer to watch a video of the All-Russian meeting of the head of Rosobrnadzor with parents, at which issues important for future graduates were raised.
+We also suggest watching a video of the All-Russian meeting of the head of Rosobrnadzor with parents, at which issues important for future graduates were raised.

 [banner_textmeddesc1]

 In order to receive a school certificate, a graduate must pass two mandatory exams in the form of the Unified State Examination - Russian language and mathematics.
-The results of the Unified State Examination in the Russian language are required for admission to universities for each area of training (specialty).
+Unified State Examination results in the Russian language are required for admission to universities for each field of study (specialty).

 to obtain a certificate - 24 points;